zainab-Memon/Learn-HTML-CSS/CSS Fundamentals/README.md

 - An HTML element becomes a grid container when its display property is set to grid or inline-grid. <br>
 ![image](https://user-images.githubusercontent.com/88162824/201994987-d92e3c17-354b-4150-be4f-7c217c68b056.png)
 - Important properties related to grid are demonstrated in the following [codepen](https://codepen.io/zainab-Memon/pen/rNKzpqm)
+## Day 8: 16/11/2022
+### Types of Layout in CSS - Continue
 #### Floats
 #### Flexbox
+- Flexbox is a one-dimensional layout method for laying out items in rows or columns.
+- Items flex to fill additional space and shrink to fit into smaller spaces.
+- It is more flexible than the grid.
+- Maintains Vertical Alignment
+- Layout is more flexible as compared to grid.